 In 2003 Temple moved to Baltimore to pursue her MFA in Theatre Arts at Towson University.
 During this time she performed with Jackie Milad at the first annual Transmodern Festival and built the installation Tell Me Window for Cindy Rehm’s alternative art space spare room.
 In 2005 she presented Woofnova’s veils/vestiges: the aesthetics of hidden things at the Ontological-Hysteric Theatre in New York and acted in Richard Foreman’s first film/performance project Zomboid.

 Other Baltimore projects include One Hour and Eighteen a documentary drama by Elena Gremina, directed by Yury Urnov and produced by the Center for International Theatre Development, Samuel Beckett’s Rockaby with the Acme Corporation, Stellar Cellar, a live radio show written by Christine Ferrera and Night Reading, an original performance created in collaboration with Sarah Lloyd and Tom Shade.
-From 2010 to 2015 Temple was the director and curator of fifty-seven hundred/the performing house.
-It was here that she hosted the beloved Le Petit Salon, an annual celebration of performance and community.
+From 2010 to 2014 Temple hosted and curated the beloved Le Petit Salon, an annual celebration of performance and community.
 Most recently she created Come Shining, a performance exploring the aging mind and spirit and the endurance of the imagination.
 Temple just returned from Playa Arts and Science Residency program in the Oregon desert where she began developing a new project, to be with you and yours, with fellow performance maker Sarah Lloyd.